Diabetes - type 1

 There are two components to insulin administration:

 - Basal insulin administration.
 The basal component of the treatment attempts to provide a steady amount of background insulin throughout the day to prevent excess production and release of glucose by the liver.
 Basal insulin levels maintain regular blood glucose needs.
-Insulin glargine offers the most consistent insulin activity level when given once a day.
-For some patients with type 1 diabetes glargine does not last the full 24 hours.
+Several long-acting insulins, including insulin glargine offers consistent insulin activity level when given once a day.
+For some people with type 1 diabetes glargine does not last the full 24 hours.
 Other intermediate and long-acting forms may be beneficial when administered twice a day.
 Short-acting insulin delivered continuously using a pump is another way to provide basal rates of insulin.

 - Meal-time insulin administration.
 Meals require a boost (a bolus) of insulin to regulate the sudden rise in glucose levels after a meal.
 This insulin is designed to prevent an increase in blood sugar resulting from a meal or a snack.

 In achieving insulin control the person must also take other steps:

 - Perform 4 or more blood glucose tests during the day (point of care, fingerstick, using a glucose meter).
 This needs to be done even if you have a continuous glucose monitor.